-The Joker will also be able to zone with his Batsy Pew Pew ability.
+If the Batsy Pew Pew ability is equipped, the Joker will gain even stronger zoning.
 Make sure to crouch block this projectile as it hits low.
 Batsy Pew Pew can be easily reacted to since it has a very slow start-up of 33 frames.
-If Amplified, the Joker will shoot 3 additional shots that will push you back and deal a massive 6.75% chip damage.
+When Amplified, the Joker will shoot 3 additional shots that will push you back and deal a massive 6.75% chip damage.
 To avoid this, use Short Hops to dodge the gunshots and prevent taking chip damage.

 The last 2 shots can also be jumped over rather than using a Short Hop.
 If closer up, jumping forward will allow you to punish the Joker on the way down before he is able to recover.
 It’s important to not get hit by the Joker’s Batsy Pew Pew because it will knock you down and send you back to fullscreen.
 It should also be noted that when using Batsy Pew Pew, the Joker will lower his hurtbox allowing him to avoid high projectiles.
 If he has this ability equipped, then zoning the Joker will be much more difficult.

 Fatal Blow Cancel